jeffellin/jsondemo/Readme.md

 #Polling File Reader to kick off Spring Integration Process

-As files are received they will be processed,
+As files are received they will be processed, File name is used as the Job Parameter, so the same file cannot be processed twice.

 ##Item Reader